sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 ![image](https://user-images.githubusercontent.com/24889667/64060910-eec52d80-cbf0-11e9-99f2-20f1574e10d9.png)

-The first, second and third (current iteration).
+The above images show the first, second and third (current iteration) in that order.
 The first one had the connections hot-glued instead of soldered (yes).
 It has a come a long way since then.

 The first version was built on a single Arduino Uno, the second on a pro-mini and the third one on an STM32F103C8T6 (aka the 'blue pill').
 In all these projects, my aim has been to keep the cost of the controller and hardware as low as possible.
 This does put a limitation on how much processing power I can have but that's really where all the fun is; to send a rocket to the moon with computational power less than that of a modern wristwatch.